-Bead and Reel offers a similar fair trade cardigan made of 66 percent TENCEL® (aka lyocell), a biodegradable, environmentally friendly fabric.
-The cardigan also contains 28 percent organic cotton and 6 percent spandex and uses no toxic dyes or finishes.
-Bead and Reel is a woman-owned fair trade and vegan company that makes all of its products in the US.
+Orgotton offers a similar fair trade cardigan made of 65 percent bamboo.
+The cardigan also contains 27 percent organic cotton and 8 percent spandex and uses no toxic dyes or finishes.

 Green tip: Truly green clothing companies use eco-friendly dyes and inks and avoid chemical finishes.
 Ask the manufacturer, and look at the labels to ensure your clothes are toxin-free: A GOTS, bluesign, or Oeko-Tex 100 label means your clothing wasn’t exposed to chemical toxins across the supply chain.
 And beware of the “new clothing smell.”
 It’s often an indicator of toxic finishes.

 Gap is another serious offender tied to sweatshop labor practices.
 In the past, the company has used manufacturers that hire children, pay workers less than a dollar an hour, and punish pregnant women by withholding maternity leave or simply firing them.
 This tank is made of 100 percent rayon, a water- and chemical-intensive fabric.